forkymcforkface/RGUI-Pi/README.md

 --------------------

 **Things to Note**
-- Interlacing is not possible with gpio on pi5
+- Interlacing is not possible with gpio on pi5 so systems that utilize it are running at half height to keep it progressive resolution. similar to how the Pi3 OS2 runs.
 - Kodi disabled (do not use)
 - System is overclocked out of the box for Pi4 and Pi5.
 Fan is required.
 Overclocking does not void the raspberry pi warranty.
 - The OS4 UI is half the frames and feels slow, its an incompatibility with OS4 UI and the Pi5 hardware.
 I cannot fix this since the UI is closed source.